TechWithRamaa/Boba-SSH-Server/README.md

    ```

 ### Contributions
 * Contributions are welcome!
-If you have an idea for a new server implementation or improvements to existing projects, feel free to fork the repository and submit a pull request.
+If you have an idea for a new server implementation or improvements to existing projects, feel free to fork the repository and submit a pull request

 ### License
-* This project is licensed under the MIT License - see the LICENSE file for details.
+* This project is licensed under the MIT License - see the LICENSE file for details

 ### Acknowledgments
+* Started this mini project while learning Socket Progamming as part of a course
-* Special shout-out to **Educosys** for meticulously curating this course and skillfully teaching concepts from the ground up.
+* Special shout-out to **Educosys**[🔗](https://www.educosys.com/) for meticulously curating this course and skillfully teaching concepts from the ground up
-* Check it out here: [Advanced C++ with Networking Course](https://register.educosys.com/new-courses/26-advanced-c-with-networking).
+* Check it out here: [Advanced C++ with Networking Course](https://register.educosys.com/new-courses)